Postage stamps and postal history of the Turks and Caicos Islands: Turks Islands

-The first stamp of the Turks Islands was issued on 4 April 1867 and was the one penny red.
+The first stamp of the Turks Islands was issued on 4 April 1867 and was the one penny red, bearing the portrait of Queen Victoria.
 The stamp was reissued numerous times, surcharged to create new values between 1/2 penny and 4 pence.
+Stamps up to one shilling in value were later printed.
+The islands joined the Universal Postal Union on 1 January 1881 and new stamps were introduced to mark the reduced postage rates that resulted.